moonbeam-foundation/moonbeam/MBIPS/MBIP-6.md

 ### Example (S.2): `OutOfGas`

-A simplified example where a transfer's `to` is a 8kb contract, too big for it's POV size to be paid for using `GAS_LIMIT`.
+A simplified example where a transfer's `to` is an 8kb contract, too big for its POV size to be paid for using `GAS_LIMIT`.

 ```